Mazeofthemind/PyARMViz/README.md

 # Changes:

-This Repo was forked and then changed to fix a bug in the original repo:
+This Repo was forked and then changed to fix two bugs in the original repo:
-  1. Line 5 in PyARMViz throws a TypeError when the file is imported
+  1. Line 5 in PyARMViz throws a TypeError when the file is imported, fixed class reference
+  2. Line 16 throws an import error, line is commented out now

 Other changes:
   1. Removed annotation from network diagram graph